A5 Fax App Security Statement

 A5 Fax must pass the Salesforce security review in order to be published on the Salesforce AppExchange.
 Salesforce routinely conducts security review annually on all apps published on their AppExchange.

 Our .Net code communicates with eFax Developer (J2, eFax) via their api to transmit the faxes.
-They also do not store the data and just keep records for reference like fax number, date/time, ids. eFax is the leading electronic fax solution on the market which is why we partnered with them to be the backbone of our fax app with Salesforce. eFax servers are located in Canada.
+They also do not store the data and just keep records for reference like fax number, date/time, ids. eFax is the leading electronic fax solution on the market which is why we partnered with them to be the backbone of our fax app with Salesforce. eFax Developer server is located in USA. eFax Developed platform is also HiTrust certified.
+Here are links to some of their security statements: https://

 When you send a fax from Salesforce the document is encrypted through HTTPS/TLS before it hits the network.
 HTTPS is used to transmit the data between Salesforce to Azure to eFax.
 Salesforce and eFax don’t allow any communication outside the proper current security standards.